hputnam/Acclim_Dynamics/Results-package.md

 | P. acuta    	| Day 1     	| ATAC      	| 4           	|
 | M. capitata 	| Day 1     	| HTAC      	| 4           	|

-Due to lower survivorship, recovery periods will have decreased sample sizes in the following:
+Due to lower survivorship in recovery periods, there was limited availability for sampling, resulting a smaller sample size for the following groups:

 | Species     	| Timepoint 	| Treatment 	| Sample Size 	| Notes                    	|
 |-------------	|-----------	|-----------	|-------------	|--------------------------	|